OdMatheuS/my-collection-studies-elixir/README.md

 In case you don't know the livebook, in the references I added the official repo, all very detailed to install.

-Let's spread more functional programming to the world :)
+Let's spread functional programming to the world :)

 ## References